Table Of Contents

 Enter CloudZero Kubernetes Cost Analysis.

-CloudZero offers the only cloud cost intelligence platform that combines metrics from the AWS Container Insights service with AWS billing information for calculating Kubernetes costs automatically.
+CloudZero offers the only cloud cost intelligence platform that combines metrics from the AWS Container Insights service with AWS billing information to calculate Kubernetes costs automatically.

-The result: You are able to view your Kubernetes costs down to the hour, cluster, namespace, and pod-level.
-This granularity enables you to figure out exactly where your cloud budget is going, so you can determine where to optimize costs without negatively affecting your environment’s performance, costs, etc.
+The result: You can view your Kubernetes costs down to the hour, cluster, namespace, and pod level.
+This granularity enables you to determine exactly where your cloud budget is going, allowing you to identify areas for optimization without negatively impacting your environment’s performance or costs.

 You can also see who, what, and why your Kubernetes costs are changing.
 In addition, CloudZero’s real-time anomaly detection will send you timely alerts when an application consumes more cluster resources than expected.
 Then you can act before it becomes a costly surprise.